-With plenty of A/B testing idea guidelines in the pool of marketing and optimization options, figuring out what to test is more complex than ever.
+With plenty of ab testing ideas guidelines in the pool of marketing and optimization options, figuring out what to test is more complex than ever.

 There are so many factors necessary in making a split-test experiment successful, and because there are so many guides with tons of ideas based on the most common A/B testing experiments for retail sites, the strategic aspect of choosing the most important A/B test experiment to e-commerce often gets lost in the selection process.